-Students identified as having special needs are not exempt from maintaining appropriate behavior.
+Students who have an accommodation are not exempt from maintaining appropriate behavior.
 Professors should follow the abovementioned steps if a student's behavior is disruptive or threatening.
 Suppose the behavior of a student with a disability concerns the professor but does not rise to the level of disruption or threat.
 In that case, the professor should still contact the ARC (arc@nwfsc.edu).
 Often, ARC can meet with such students and help them better understand behavioral requirements.